 It is also possible to invoke undo/redo actions or open the flyout panel clicking corresponding buttons on the toolbar:

-When working with multiple devices, it is often a case that multiple tabs are opened but devices (the tabs refer to) are disconnected.
+When working with multiple devices, it is often a case that multiple tabs are opened but devices (that the tabs refer to) are disconnected.
 It is possible to reconnect them all at once by clicking a single button on the toolbar.

 Once the action is invoked, all devices with at least one tab open are reconnected.
 To avoid swamping network communication, actual connection commands are sent once the user switches to a corresponding tab.